uacaps/CAPSPhotoView/README.md

 **Open CAPSPhotoView**

-To open up CAPSPhotoView you have the choice of fading it in or open it as modal using the code below:
+To open up CAPSPhotoView you have the choice of fading it in or opening it as modal using the code below:

-* Fade-in
 ```smalltalk
 [photoView fadeInPhotoViewFromImageView:imageView];
 ```

-* Modal
 ```smalltalk
 [photoView openPhotoViewAsModalWithImageView:imageView];
 ```